trdyer06/portfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

 - Component Design #1: `TaskManager`
   - **Description**:
-    - Keeps track of things you need to do, priorities, deadlines, and completion
+    - The purpose of this component is to model a to-do list.
+This component will allow the users to add and remove things they need to do, have them organized using the deadlines and their completion statuses.
+The kernel provides the basic operations, and the methods in the secondary interface allow the user to make more changes and see their tasks.
   - **Kernel Methods**:
     - `void addTask(Task t)` - adds `t` to `this`
     - `Task removeTask(String s)` - removes a task named `s` from `this` and